-The significant quotes notebook is your opportunity to keep track of key moments within the novel you are reading.
+The significant quotes notebook is your opportunity to keep track of key moments within the Book Club text you are reading.
 When completed, the notebook should read like a conversation between yourself and the novel.
+Notebooks can be either hand written or in digital form.